kriegaex/SpringAnnotationUtils/README.md

 source code, for example prune it further down to my needs, possibly removing unneeded features, minimising the list of dependency classes to what I really need for my purposes.
 For example:

+* If I eliminate Spring's usage of JCL (Jakarta Commons Logging) classes and either remove all logging code or replace it by `System.out.println()` or Java logging framework instead, I can eliminate the Spring JCL bridge dependency.
 * There is some code to handle Kotlin annotations.
 If I decide that I do not need that because I program in Java and write tests in Groovy (I love Spock and Geb), I can get rid of those lines of code and eliminate the dependency on the Kotlin standard library and Kotlin reflection tools.
 * The same is true if I do not need information about `Nullable` classes or can live without the Spring classes themselves using that annotation.
 Then I can also get rid of the Google Findbugs JSR 305 dependency.
-* If I also replace Spring's usage of Commons Logging classes and remove logging code or replace it by `System.out.println()`, I can eliminate the Spring JCL dependency.

 So here is what I did.
 You can use it as a template for your own project, which is why I am describing it in the first
 place:

-## Create project with dummy class using dependency classes of interest
+### Create project with dummy class using dependency classes of interest

 First add dependency of interest to your project's POM: